kekse1/v4/docs/modules/web/help.md

 Either defined by a String in the `Node`-**Attribute**, or either as String or another real `Node` in the `(Node).help` member.

+### Hide any higher help
+If one of the elements we're looping through encodes an EMPTY string, either as attribute or as member, higher help definitions will be overridden, so they won't appear then.
+This is also an important feature.

 ## Mobile
 Won't be shown in `mobile` view neither with a pointer(-type) which isn't a `mouse`.